| Tara Langdale

 Let’s take a look at the most common causes of fear of intimacy and how to address them:

 Physical conditions can lead to fear of sexual intimacy because of the pain or embarrassment they cause.
 For example, if you have vaginismus you are dealing with a physical issue, but the condition itself is likely to have psychological origins.
-In this case you may need a combination of counseling or sexual therapy and some form of physical therapy (for example, pelvic floor physical therapy) to help manage the physical symptoms.
+In this case you may need a combination of counseling or sexual therapy and some form of physical therapy to help manage the physical symptoms.

 Lots of women have success with vaginal dilators, which allow them to practice penetration in the privacy of their home, in their own time.
 Eventually fear of penetration is likely to subside.
 Dilators can also help train your mind to release the anxiety you feel around intimacy.

 If you have vulvodynia, you’re going to experience painful sex (dyspareunia), which tends to lead to fear of physical intimacy because sex becomes associated with pain.
 Vulvodynia is unlikely to have psychological causes, and will need to be treated with the help of an experienced practitioner.
 Typical vulvodynia treatments include pelvic floor therapy, natural self-care techniques, medications and vaginal dilators.
 As is the case with vaginismus, vaginal dilators can help your vagina get used to the feeling of penetration.

 If your fear of physical intimacy stems from a history of sexual abuse, poor self image or performance anxiety, a professional counselor of some kind will be best equipped to help you overcome your negative associations with sex, or self esteem issues.

 Psychotherapy comes in many forms, and the treatment required is unique to each person, but long-term therapy is generally beneficial in managing fear of intimacy.
 The most common types of psychological therapy are: